-- A. "AMBUSH" is a keyword whose effect is the same as the triggered ability: "When Played/When Deployed/When Created: If there is an enemy unit that this unit can attack, this unit may attack that enemy unit, even if this unit is exhausted." - B. Multiple instances of AMBUSH do not stack.
-If a unit gains AMBUSH multiple times, it may only attack a unit once. - C. A unit with AMBUSH still enters play exhausted like any other (non-leader) unit and cannot attack if there are no enemy units it can attack. - D. Ambush resolves during the same window as any "When Played" abilities on the unit. - E. An attack resulting from AMBUSH is resolved like any other attack, with all of the same steps.
+- A. "AMBUSH" is a keyword that resolves like the triggered ability: "When Played/When Deployed/When Created: If there is an enemy unit that this unit can attack, this unit may attack that enemy unit, even if this unit is exhausted." - B. Multiple instances of AMBUSH do not stack.
+If a unit gains AMBUSH multiple times, it may only attack a unit once. - C. A unit with AMBUSH still enters play exhausted like any other (non-leader) unit and cannot attack if there are no enemy units it can attack. - D. AMBUSH resolves during the same window as any "When Played" abilities on the unit.

+- E. An attack resulting from AMBUSH is resolved like any other attack, with all of the same steps.
 See 6.3.
-Attack With a Unit - F. An attack resulting from Ambush resolves during the same turn the unit with Ambush entered play, as a nested ability.
-If the active player chooses to resolve Ambush before other simultaneous triggered abilities, those other triggered abilities are not resolved until after the attack resulting from Ambush and any abilities triggered during the attack are resolved.
+Attack With a Unit - F. An attack resulting from AMBUSH resolves during the same turn the unit with AMBUSH entered play, as a nested ability.
+If the active player chooses to resolve AMBUSH before other simultaneous triggered abilities, those other triggered abilities are not resolved until after the attack resulting from AMBUSH and any abilities triggered during the attack are resolved.
 See 7.6.
 Triggered Abilities

-6. | GR
+6. GRIT